moj-analytical-services/rpackage_training/README.md

 Because packages like {dplyr} use "tidy evaluation" we need to make some changes to the code when including it within packages (more information [here](https://dplyr.tidyverse.org/articles/programming.html)).
 In the wrangle data function we get around the use of unquoted column names by including the `.data` "pronoun".
+For example, outside of a package context `iris |> dplyr::filter(Species == "Setosa")` is valid syntax and `Species` will be interpreted as a string (the name of a column in the data frame `iris`) via "tidy eveluation".
+In a package context however, it will be interpreted as an object name (and probably the name of an object without a definition).
+This will cause the checks on the pacakge to fail.

 ##### Exercises
 * **9.1** Have a look at the use of `package::function()` syntax in the functions.